TalkingQuickly/talkingquickly.github.io/_travel/2015-europe-trip-plan.md

 ## Arriving

-Eurolines from Amsterdam around 1st/ 2nd of May.
 Busses leave Amsterdam at 11:15pm every night, cost around EUR37 and arrive in Berlin at 9:15AM the following morning.
 Alternatively there are Easyjet flights for around double that.

 ## Visiting